dacharyc/tealixir-website/content/_index.md

 {{< download-cta title="Download TeaLixir Today" subtitle="Stop buying tea you don't like.
 Start building a collection you love." status="coming-soon" >}}
 Available now on the App Store for iPhone and iPad.

-*TeaLixir - Because every cup should be perfect.*
+*TeaLixir - Remember what you love.*
 {{< /download-cta >}}